-In 2019, Mater Academy East completed its 17th year of operation, serving 471students in grades K-5.
-The school earned a letter grade of "A" under the State of Florida Accountability Program for the 15th consecutive year.
+In 2020, Mater Academy East completed its 18th year of operation, serving 495 students in grades K-5.

+The school earned a letter grade of "A" under the State of Florida Accountability Program for 15 consecutive years.
+Due to the COVID-19 pandemic, the Florida Department of Education suspended state-mandated assessments for the 2020 school year.
+However, data from school-based internal assessments reflects that students continued to make significant learning gains.